Moldova national football team: Home stadium

 The Moldova national football team plays its official games at Zimbru Stadium in Chișinău.
 The stadium is a privately held structure, but is under administration of FMF until 2026.
 The senior team, along with youth teams use Stadionul CPSM for training purposes.
-It is located in Vadul lui Vodă, a village along the Dniester River, approximately 25 kilometres from Chișinău.
+It is located in Vadul lui Vodă, a town along the Dniester River, approximately 25 kilometres from Chișinău.

 From 1991 to 2006, Moldova played its matches at the Republican Stadium in Chișinău.
 The team also played its home matches in UEFA Euro 2004 qualifying and some friendlies, the latest in 2013, at Sheriff Arena in Tiraspol.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.